Showcase Rules and Guidelines

 If neither of these options will work for you, please email us at firstname.lastname@example.org.
 We’ll make sure that you are able to submit your entry.

 Number of Entries

 The Showcase must limit entries to one entry per person and one entry per group or family.
 Please note that it will be allowed for the same person to submit an entry both as an individual and as a member of a group or family.

 Length of Video

-If you are submitting a video, your video should be no longer than 3 minutes in length.
-You may allow extra time for credits.
+If you are submitting a video, we recommend that it should be no longer than 3 minutes in length, however, videos up to 8 minutes maximum will be allowed.